 -Computer tuner cards will need to be QAM compliant.

-Do I need to bring a telephone?
+May I bring a telephone?

 Local telephone service is typically provided within the main common areas or designated locations of residence halls.
 With increased cell phone usage, the College no longer provides specific phone lines within each individual bedroom.
 Residence halls have floor phones that may be used for local or emergency calling.
-Any concerns or repair issues should be directed to the IT Help Desk, (717) 815-1559 or firstname.lastname@example.org.
+Any concerns or repair issues should be directed to the YCP IT Help Desk, (717) 815-1559 or email@example.com.

-No. It is the policy of York College that students, faculty, and staff are entitled to study and work in areas that are free of tobacco smoke and litter from tobacco products.
+No. It is the policy of York College that students, faculty, and staff are entitled to study and work in areas that are free of second-hand smoke and litter from tobacco products.
 Therefore, smoking and chewing are prohibited in all campus facilities.
 Smoking is also prohibited up to 25 feet from any campus building.

-Can I have incense or candles?
+May I have incense or candles?

 No. Open flame devices present an unacceptable fire risk in a residence hall setting.
-As a result, College policy prohibits the use of candles, candle warmers, incense, solid fuel devices, kerosene lamps, open burning elements (tabletop stoves), and other open flame devices in the residence halls.
+As a result, College policy prohibits the use of candles, candle warmers, incense, solid fuel devices, kerosene lamps, open burning elements (i.e. tabletop stoves), and other open flame devices in the residence halls.
 Unlit/unused decorative candles are prohibited.

 How much is laundry and where is it?